nimbly/ActiveResource/README.md

 `updateDiff` *boolean* Whether ActiveResource can send just the modified fields of the resource on an update.

-`middleware` *array* An array of middleware classes to run before sending each request.
+`middleware` *array* An array of middleware classes to execute.
 See Middleware section for more info.

 `log` *boolean* Tell ActiveResource to log all requests and responses.
 Defaults to `false`.
 Do not use this option in production environments.
 You can access the log via the Connection getLog() method via the ConnectionManager.